Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Introduction

 As neural networks become more ubiquitous due to their strong empirical performance, there has been much work on applying neural networks for AD (e.g., DeepSVDD \citep{deep_svdd}, DAGMM \citep{zong2018deep} and references therein).
-In particular, \citet{sipple20NSNN} follows the approach of \citet{steinwart2005classification}, generating synthetic anomalies but swapping the SVM out with a neural network.
-Their approach is flexible, which allows them to obtain explainable interpretations \citep{sipple20NSNN} and also potentially incorporate supervision of real anomalies, as in DeepSAD \citep{Ruff2020DeepSAD} or in \cite{lau2024revisiting_XOR, lau2024geometric_OSR}.
+These methods leverage the representational power of neural networks to model complex data.
+However, despite their empirical success, the theoretical understanding of neural network-based anomaly detection remains limited, and open questions persist regarding their generalization guarantees and optimal sample complexity.
+In particular, \citet{sipple20NSNN} proposes generating synthetic anomalies and using a neural network to distinguish them from normal data.
+This approach is flexible and allows for explainable interpretations, and can also incorporate supervision of real anomalies, as demonstrated in DeepSAD \citep{Ruff2020DeepSAD} or in \cite{lau2024revisiting_XOR, lau2024geometric_OSR}.
 However, their approach has some limitations.
-First, by switching the SVM out, the theoretical guarantees for classification-based AD established in \citet{steinwart2005classification} no longer hold.
+First, although the neural network-based approach offers practical flexibility, it lacks theoretical guarantees regarding its anomaly detection accuracy and generalization performance.
 Second, they provide no guide on the proportion of synthetic anomalies that should be generated.
 The number of synthetic anomalies that \citet{sipple20NSNN} uses is 30-60 times the number of normal training data, but this is empirically tested within a small range.
-Intuitively, there should be enough synthetic anomalies to allow for an effective supervision signal, but small enough to mitigate contamination of the region of normal data.
-Third, the sampling approach they adopted does not integrate domain knowledge of the data distribution, especially for data containing one-hot encoded categorical variables.
-In our paper, we design a theoretically grounded neural network-based approach, aiming to address these concerns and improve their method.

-Despite the widespread successes of deep learning in AD practice, scant theoretical results are present to corroborate the observed efficiency and effectiveness of neural networks.
-Moreover, the number of synthetic anomalies required to guarantee high detection accuracy remains an open question in unsupervised AD.
-In our work, we present a ReLU neural network method for unsupervised AD and rigorously prove that it approaches optimal classification accuracy with more samples.
-We then show how to practically implement our proposed method, with our case study on network intrusion detection applications.
-We outline our main contributions below.